tatomyr/purity/README.md

 ![check](https://github.com/tatomyr/purity/actions/workflows/check.yaml/badge.svg)
 ![deploy](https://github.com/tatomyr/purity/actions/workflows/deploy.yaml/badge.svg)

-Declarative UI library for using the most of today's Javascript.
+Declarative UI library for using most of today's Javascript.
-It doesn't require any bundlers or using npm at all, it fully leverages the native ECMAScript modules system.
+It doesn't require any bundlers or use npm at all, and it fully leverages the native ECMAScript modules system.

 **Purity** exposes two main instruments to manipulate an application: